-Q: How are votes counted for the advisory proposal regarding Say on Pay (Proposal 3)?
+Q: How are votes counted for the advisory proposal regarding Say on Pay (Proposal 3) and Say on Frequency (Proposal 4)?

-A: Proposal 3 is an advisory vote, which means that while we ask shareholders to approve resolutions regarding Say on Pay, it is not an action that requires shareholder approval.
-Consequently, the provisions of our Bylaws regarding voting requirements do not apply to this proposal.
-We will report the results of the shareholder vote on this proposal based on the number of votes cast.
+A: Proposal 3 and Proposal 4 are advisory votes, which means that while we ask shareholders to approve the resolution regarding Say on Pay and the "1 Year" recommendation concerning Say on Frequency, these are not actions that require shareholder approval.
+Consequently, the provisions of our Bylaws regarding voting requirements do not apply to these proposals.
+We will report the results of the shareholder votes on these proposals based on the number of votes cast.
 If more shares vote "FOR" the Say on Pay proposal than vote "AGAINST," we will consider the proposal approved.
+Abstentions are not counted as votes "FOR" or "AGAINST" this proposal.
+For the Say on Frequency proposal, we will consider that the shareholders have recommended whichever option (one, two, or three year) that receives the greatest number of votes cast.

-Q: What is the effect of the advisory votes on Proposal 3?
+Q: What is the effect of the advisory votes on Proposal 3 and Proposal 4?

-A: Although the advisory vote on Proposal 3 is non-binding, our Board and the Compensation Committee will review and consider the results of the vote in making a determination concerning executive compensation for 2017.
+A: Although the advisory votes on Proposal 3 and Proposal 4 are non-binding, our Board and its Compensation Committee will review the results of the votes and take them into account in making determinations concerning executive compensation for 2018 and the frequency of such advisory votes.